norishigefukushima/jpegio/README.md

 If your CPU does not support AVX, please use libjpeg-turbo ver.
 1.3 to copy the folder of jpegturbo1.3.
 Default is jpegturbo2.0.

-Example of test results on core i7-6700K 4.0 GHz, Windows 10 64 bit with Visual Studio 2015 are as follows;
+Example of test results on core i7-6700K 4.0 GHz, Windows 10 64 bit with Visual Studio 2015 are as follows:

 Result of currect lib (ver.
 2.0)

+* fastest: using fastest DCT (AAN)
+* slowest: using accurate DCT (LLM or native)
+* huffman: using huffman coding for entropy coder
+* ac: using arithmetic coding for entropy coder

 ```
 speed test